ASFHyP3/OpenData/asf-event-data/README.md

 New Sentinel-1 acquisitions are processed to RTC and transferred to this prefix every three hours, and image services are updated daily.

+Mosaic-level overviews in Cloud Raster Format (CRF) are generated for these services and hosted in the `image-service-overviews` prefix.

 WM products are also available, and can be explored in [this web map](https://asf-daac.maps.arcgis.com/apps/mapviewer/index.html?webmap=faa83e4ccfe64bb8a99c13ef70b19b8f), but use caution when interpreting the images, especially in arid regions and shoulder seasons where